View Paul Cartwright's Obituary on NewsItem.com and share memories

 DANVILLE - Paul Cartwright, 83, of Natalie, went to rest on Wednesday, Nov.
-20, 2019, at Gesinger Medical Center, after an extended illness.
+20, 2019, at Geisinger Medical Center, after an extended illness.

 Paul was born in Piqua, Ohio.